 - 7ELIT011W Queer Now

-Francis is a co-investigator on an ESRC funded project exploring practices of trans pregnancy.
-Working with colleagues from the University of Leeds and researchers in Italy, USA and Australia the three-year project is the first study to address the sociological and health-care implications of the reproductive experiences of people who become pregnant and/or give birth after transitioning.
+Francis is a co-investigator on an ESRC funded project Trans Pregnancy: An International Exploration of Transmasculine Practices of Reproduction.
+Working with researchers at the Universities of Sheffield and Leeds and in Italy, USA and Australia the three-year project is the first study to address the sociological and health-care implications of the reproductive experiences of trans/masculine and non-binary people who become pregnant and/or give birth.

 John Walter: Alien Sex Club (2013-16) Joint supervision with the Faculty of Architecture and the Built Environment.

-Francis would be pleased to hear from students considering MPhil or PhD research in the following areas: fat studies, gender, trans/non-binary, queer or feminist theory.
+Francis would be pleased to hear from students considering MPhil or PhD research in the following areas: fat studies, gendered/queer/trans/non-binary embodiment.

 '"Pregnant Men" and the (Trans)formation of Parenting Cultures' [conference paper with S. Hines, R. Pearce and C. Pfeffer] ISA World Congress of Sociology, Toronto, 17 July 2018.